maxammann/blog/content/posts/2019-03-22-ngrok-alternative.md

 Unfortunately SSH will bind to localhost.
 Therefore it is not yet possible to accces the port 12345 from outside.

-Use the following command to solve that, by proxying requets from the internet to localhost:
+Use the following command to solve that, by proxying requests from the internet to localhost:

 ```
 socat tcp-listen:12345,reuseaddr,fork,bind=$PUBLIC_IP tcp:localhost:12345